 ADHD Assessment For Children

-The most common reasons for children being referred to our Centre include concerns about:
+The most common reasons for enquiries to LANcuk include concerns about:

 - Disruptive behaviour at home and/or school.